 It is worth stressing that universes within the superuniverse are not necessarily closed under inductive covers.

-Definition 3.2.
-A crucial deviation from the ordinary versions of Martin-Löf's type theory is that for MLS{ind} , and also for $MLtt{cind}$, we postulate just the replacement rule repl which is instead valid in [NPS90].
+Definition 3.1.
+A crucial deviation from the ordinary versions of Martin-Löf's type theory is that for MLS{ind} , and also for $MLtt{cind}$, we postulate just the replacement rule repl)